 Mr. Blumenthal is married to the former Barbara Bennett of Placentia, California.
 They have one son and reside in Princeton, New Jersey.
 Mr. Blumenthal has three daughters from a former marriage.
 He enjoys reading on international relations, business affairs, economics and history.
 His recreational sports are skiing and tennis.

-Posted by Princeton AAA about 9 years ago.
+Posted by Princeton AAA over 9 years ago.